iavofficial/IAVFrontendFramework/README.md

 ```
 A detailed explanation can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-create-a-component-bound-to-a-BasicContentWrapper).
 (It is recommended to read this section.)

-### Login system
+### Authentication system
-The login system is seperated into two parts: The so called LoginProvider and the LoginView.
-The LoginProvider is the component which handles authentication (login, logout, ...).
-The LoginView is just the view shown to a user when logging in.
-Because the authentication provider and the view are seperated it's possible to mix login providers and views.
+The authentication system is seperated into two parts: The so called AuthenticationProvider and the AuthenticationView.
+The AuthenticationProvider is the component which handles authentication (login, logout, ...).
+The AuthenticationView is just the view shown to a user when logging in.
+Because the authentication provider and the view are seperated it's possible to mix authentication providers and views.

-The disa framework already provides two login providers.
-These are the AWSLoginProvider and the DummyLoginProvider.
-The AWSLoginProvider uses Amplify and is able to handle authentication with AWS.
-To use this login provider you have to use Amplify and configure it.
-For configuration you have to define a configuration function and pass it to the *AWSLoginProvider* (further information [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/%5BExample-(TypeScript)%5D-Configuring-Amplify)).
-The *AWSLoginProvider* then has to wrap the *GlobalDataLayer* component inside your render method (as shown in *Getting started*).
-The *GlobalDataLayer* component detects that the login provider context has been initialized and will skip the default process.
-The dummy login provider is the default login provider (which will get used if nothing is specified) and authenticates every combination of email and password.
-This login provider is intended to be used while developing.
+The disa framework already provides two authentication provider.
+These are the AWSAuthenticationProvider and the DummyAuthenticationProvider.
+The AWSAuthenticationProvider uses Amplify and is able to handle authentication with AWS.
+To use this authentication provider you have to use Amplify and configure it.
+For configuration you have to define a configuration function and pass it to the *AWSAuthenticationProvider* (further information [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/%5BExample-(TypeScript)%5D-Configuring-Amplify)).
+The *AWSAuthenticationProvider* then has to wrap the *GlobalDataLayer* component inside your render method (as shown in *Getting started*).
+The *GlobalDataLayer* component detects that the authentication provider context has been initialized and will skip the default process.
+The dummy authentication provider is the default authentication provider (which will get used if nothing is specified) and authenticates every combination of email and password.
+This authentication provider is intended to be used while developing.

-There are also two login views provided.
-One is the AWSLoginView which should be used with the AWSLoginProvider.
-There is also the BasicLoginView component which can be used in combination with the dummy login provider.
-The basic login view is the default login view.
+There are also two authentiation views provided.
+One is the AWSAuthenticationView which should be used with the AWSAuthenticationProvider.
+There is also the BasicAuthenticationView component which can be used in combination with the DummyAuthenticationProvider.
+The BasicAuthenticationView is the DefaultAuthenticationView.

-In order to specify the login provider and the login view you can pass it to the *UILayer* component using the *loginView* property.
+In order to specify the authentication provider and the authentication view you can pass it to the *UILayer* component using the *authenticationView* property.

-It is also possible to implement own login providers and login views and pass it to the UILayer component.
-Further information about implementing a custom login provider can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-provider).
-Further information about implementing a custom login view can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-view).
+It is also possible to implement own authentication providers and authentication views and pass it to the UILayer component.
+Further information about implementing a custom authentication provider can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-provider).
+Further information about implementing a custom authentication view can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-view).

 ### Piecing everything together ###
 To render your components and to do configuration you can follow the structure of this code snippet.
 This could be returned inside the body of the render method of your App.tsx.